ViviNeuro/Neuromatch-Data-Analysis-Team-Organization/_sources/WorkTogether/Daily surveys_Students.md

-# Student Insights and Daily Surveys: Key Analysis Questions
+# Students Daily Surveys: Key Analysis Questions

+Welcome to the Student Daily Surveys Key Questions page!

+Before you begin any analyses, please ensure that your data is properly cleaned.

-Welcome to the Student Insights and Daily Surveys page!
-This section is designed to guide data analysts through the key questions related to students' experiences during the course.
-By addressing these questions, we aim to uncover valuable patterns and insights about *survey participation, social dynamics, TA interactions, and content engagement*.
-Use these points as a framework to ensure consistent and thorough analysis.
+This section is intended to guide data analysts through the key questions that explore students’ experiences during the course.
+By investigating these questions, we aim to uncover valuable insights regarding survey participation, social dynamics, TA interactions, and content engagement.
+Use these points as a framework to maintain consistency and depth in your analysis.

-Example of presentation for your reference: https://docs.google.com/presentation/d/1egp0GtndITjjlA_2gRbyjYWbCf23cv81sgXPpfcB-ZI/edit#slide=id.g31966fbc7bc_0_432
+Once your analyses are complete, please create a PowerPoint presentation to summarize your findings.
+For reference, you may consult an example presentation here: https://docs.google.com/presentation/d/1egp0GtndITjjlA_2gRbyjYWbCf23cv81sgXPpfcB-ZI/edit#slide=id.g31966fbc7bc_0_432

 ---